Quality measurements for the Melanoma Register

 The Melanoma Registry has been allocated funding from the Professional Centre for Patient-Reported Data to use ePROM.
 In order to distinguish between common ailments in the population and ailments related to melanoma, a random sample of people without melanoma will also be invited to submit a questionnaire.

-The National Quality Registry for Melanoma started with routine collection of PROMs/PREMs in April 2021 and selected results are presented for the second time in this year's report.
+The National Quality Registry for Melanoma started with routine collection of PROMs/PREMs in April 2021 and selected results are presented for the third time in this year's report.